 Male host – Although they have scanned the room completely and find no signs of espionage the job does not end here.

 Kevin – The sweep of the room went well.
-We didn’t find any electronic eavesdropping devices, but this is a pre-meeting inspection.
-Normally it doesn’t end at this point.
+We did not find any electronic eavesdropping devices, but this is a pre-meeting inspection.
+Normally it does not end at this point.
 The meeting usually commences right after we’re finished and we go to another location and set up the radio receivers, and continue monitoring for things that might be brought into the room at the last minute, by somebody on the staff, or maybe by one of the meeting participants themselves.

 Male host – By listening in, Kevin has found a way to keep company secrets.

-The New York Times / Discovery Channel documentary with Murray Associates explaining eavesdropping detection and the specialized instrumentation which helps discover the spying.
+The New York Times / Discovery Channel documentary with Murray Associates explaining eavesdropping detection and the specialized instrumentation that helps discover spying.
 (2:42 – Low resolution.
 Posted for informational value.
 Retired versions of our instrumentation shown.)

-Thermal Emissions Spectrum Analysis (TESA), an electronic eavesdropping detection technology pioneered by Murray Associates and used during their TSCM bug sweeps for business and government.
+Thermal Emissions Spectrum Analysis (TESA) is an electronic eavesdropping detection technology pioneered by Murray Associates and used during their TSCM bug sweeps for businesses and governments.
 (1:21, low resolution)

-Murray Associates TSCM X-ray analysis offers the most assurance a room object isn’t bugged.
+Murray Associates’ TSCM tested X-ray analysis.
 Used when the stakes are high and the opposition is sophisticated.
-Eavesdropping or corporate espionage concerns?
-Contact us.
 (0:37)

 Synopsis: As the show opens, the offices of Bergstrom Lowell are being searched for listening devices.
 James Carville and Mary Matalin talk to Kevin D. Murray, a consultant, about increasing their “perimeter security.”
 He points out that none of the offices have locks on the doors, and suggests shredding their garbage and installing a noise masking system to thwart eavesdroppers.
 When Matalin wonders if they’re just being paranoid, Murray tells them to trust their instincts if they feel something is wrong.
 Apparently, all these precautions are in response to suspicions about the real-life leak to columnist Robert Novak of the name of a CIA operative.